Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 int refHeaterCriticalDisableTemp = 70; //heater critical temp which disables the heating if exceeded int refHeaterCriticalReenableTemp = 65; //heater temperature at which heating gets re-enabled after being cut down due to too high temperature
 ```
 These are the heater settings.
 The heater operation is described below or by clicking [here](#heater-algorithm).
-The settings should be self-explanatory, like all the previous ones.
+The settings should be self-explanatory, like all the previous ones. <br>

 ```cpp
 int gpsNmeaMsgWaitTime = 1200; //waiting time for gps message